Shusei-E/Shusei-E.github.io/_posts/2017-08-27-BayesianMultipleRegression.md

 $$
 </span>

-Another important and useful property of Normal distribution is that,
+Another important and useful property of Normal distribution is that, when we focus on $$x$$,

 <span style="font-size:1.0em; line-height:0%">
 $$